Stassi Schroeder Is Reportedly ‘Angry’ And ‘Crying’ After Getting Fired From ‘Vanderpump Rules’

 After being called out by her former co-star, Faith Stowers, for teaming up with Kristen Doute and attempting to have her incarcerated for crimes she didn’t commit, including drugging men and theft, Stassi offered a public apology for her behavior and admitted that what she did to Faith was wrong.
 She also said she was taking accountability for what she said and pushing herself to make better decisions in the future.

 Although Stassi said that she didn’t expect to be forgiven by Faith, the source told the magazine that she also “didn’t think” she would be fired from Vanderpump Rules, especially “after she shared her apology post on Instagram.”

-As the insider explained, Stassi genuinely felt bad and apologized for her actions but now, with no role on the show, she feels her apology may have actually backfired on her.”
+As the insider explained, Stassi genuinely felt bad and apologized for her actions, but now, with no role on the show, she feels her apology may have actually backfired on her.

-While Stassi is certainly upset about her firing, she has no ill will towards Lisa Vanderpump and doesn’t believe it was Lisa’s fault that Bravo decided to cut ties with her.
+While Stassi is certainly upset about her firing, she has no ill will toward Lisa Vanderpump, and doesn’t believe it was Lisa’s fault that Bravo decided to cut ties with her.

 As The Inquisitr previously reported, another source recently told Us Weekly magazine that Stassi was feeling as if she lost everything after being booted from the show that made her famous seven years ago.